-Sebastian Sevignani studied communications, philosophy, and psychology at the University of Salzburg, Austria, where he received his PhD in 2014.
-Currently he is assistant professor in general and theoretical sociology at the Friedrich-Schiller-University Jena, Germany.
+Sebastian Sevignani obtained a degree in communications, philosophy, and psychology at the University of Salzburg, Austria, where he finished his PhD in 2014.
+Currently he is assistant professor in General and Theoretical Sociology at the Friedrich-Schiller-University in Jena, Germany.

-His research focuses on social theory, critical media and communications studies, digital capitalism, privacy, and a critical theory of human needs.
+His research focus lies on social theory and theories of society, critical media and communications studies, digital capitalism, privacy, and a critical theory of human needs.

 He is author of the book Privacy and Capitalism in the Age of Social Media (2016, London).